 An individual who believes he or she has been subjected to sexual harassment is advised to make it clear to the offender that such behavior is offensive.
 Early informal methods are often effective in correcting questionable behavior or resolving incidents of possible harassment.
 See the resources link at www.smith.edu/sao/sexualharassmentresources/ for contact information of specialists and others who can help an individual decide what to do and, as appropriate, help an individual through the process of both informal and formal resolution.

-By bringing the matter immediately to the attention of a supervisor, the Director of Institutional Diversity and Equity, the Dean of Students, the Dean of the School for Social Work, the Associate Provost, the Associate VP for Human Resources, or the Assistant Director of Human Resources the College can assure that prompt efforts will be made to help assess the situation, and determine what informal or formal steps are necessary.
+By bringing the matter immediately to the attention of a supervisor, the Chief Diversity Officer, the Dean of Students, the Dean of the School for Social Work, the Associate Provost, the Associate VP for Human Resources, or the Assistant Director of Human Resources the College can assure that prompt efforts will be made to help assess the situation, and determine what informal or formal steps are necessary.

 Responding to a Complainant

-If you have supervisory responsibilities, as do academic department chairs and managers, and possible harassment or other violations of this policy are reported to you, whether or not the person making the report is personally affected, you must immediately advise the Director of Institutional Diversity and Equity.
+If you have supervisory responsibilities, as do academic department chairs and managers, and possible harassment or other violations of this policy are reported to you, whether or not the person making the report is personally affected, you must immediately advise the Chief Diversity Officer.
 This reporting will result in an evaluation of how best to respond and can include informal resolution, intervention, or filing of a formal complaint (see below).

 If you are a faculty member who receives information from a person who believes that she or he is being or has been sexually harassed your obligation is to consult with someone who has been trained in sexual harassment awareness and response www.smith.edu/sao/sexualharassmentresources/ Be aware that the complainant's interest in confidentiality and the reputation of the respondent are of equal importance at every stage of considering information shared.
-Depending on the totality of the circumstances and the nature of the complaint, and especially if the complainant is a student, information may have to be shared with the Director of Institutional Diversity and Equity.
+Depending on the totality of the circumstances and the nature of the complaint, and especially if the complainant is a student, information may have to be shared with the Chief Diversity Officer.